A world with opportunity for all

 After moving to Australia, Suwanna and her Australian husband, David, continued fund raising for the children’s homes and schools.
 The funds were used to purchase play equipment, used toys, books and school supplies and in particular bicycles, which enabled children to attend schools which were often some distance away.

 Inspired by the book, “Social Business” by Mohammud Yunus, and other social enterprises she had come into contact with while living in Australia, Suwanna decided to take the next step in generating funds in a more regular and sustainable way.
 Believing that a trading business set up to help people in positive ways would have a more lasting effect than direct donations, Suwanna, her husband and several like-minded friends who were keen to assist with funding the start-up social enterprise started – Life Interwoven in 2014.

-Donating 100% of its profits to fighting disadvantage and poverty in Sout East Asia, Life Interwoven helps to conserve traditional and sustainable textile and handicrafts by working with villagers, artisans and small entrepreneurs.
+Donating 10% of its sales to fighting disadvantage and poverty in South East Asia, Life Interwoven helps to conserve traditional and sustainable textile and handicrafts by working with villagers, artisans and small entrepreneurs.